philippamarkovics/leftish/README.md

 * Hide the activity bar: `View` → `Appearance` → `Activity Bar Position` → `Hidden`
 * Hide the sidebar: `⌘ B` or `Ctrl B`
 * Use the Commands Palette instead: `⇧ ⌘ P` or `⇧ Ctrl P`
+* Hide the bottom Output Panel: Drag from the top frame of the panel down until it disappears
 * Disable icons, rainbow parens, indentation guides, breadcrumbs, lightbulbs *sigh*, and line numbers (use `Ctrl G` instead) by adding this to your User Settings JSON file (`⇧ ⌘ P` → `Open User Settings (JSON)`):

 ```JSON